mllken/doh5/README.md

-# doh5 - A DNS-over-HTTPS SOCKS5 proxy written in Go
+# doh5 - A DNS-over-HTTPS SOCKS5 proxy in Go

 ## Features